Geiranger, NorwayLocation: Europe

 Visit Geiranger Fjord Center for a fascinating look at the people of this area.
 Or, travel to beautiful Herdalssetra—a 300-year-old goat farming community—to learn about life in rural Norway.

 When it's time for refreshment, choose from several cafés in Geiranger that serve up Norwegian fare.
-Traditional foods include seafood, root vegetables, berries, cured meats and wild game—like moose, reindeer and duck.
+Traditional foods include seafood, root vegetables, berries, cured meats and wild game.

 You'll find several souvenir shops conveniently located near the port.
 Popular souvenirs include woodwork and knitted sweaters in traditional Norwegian patterns.